 This was a completely forgettable flick but hey, the chipmunks sang Lady Gaga!
 How bad could that be?
 (Very.
 I know.
 So sue me.)

-I really should learn my lesson and stop watching movies in theaters if they are obviously direct-to-video releases.
-This movie will make me remember that.
+I really should learn my lesson and stop watching movies in theaters if they were obviously direct-to-video releases.